AuroraMackenzie/Howl/README.md

 ## 🎉 Introduction

-**Howl is a text encoder and decoder built on UTF-8 binary mapping.**
+**Howl is a text encoder and decoder.**

-It is not a simple character replacement tool.
-It first turns text into a stable byte stream, then maps the data into two readable token systems:
+Comparing to other simple character replacement tool, it first turns text into a stable byte stream, and then maps the data into two readable token systems:

 - Chinese-style tokens: `嗷` / `呜` / `啊` / `~`
 - English-style tokens: `ho` / `wl` / `au` / `~`

 Howl does more than basic encode and decode.
 It also handles sentence-ending marks, sentence order tracking, automatic format detection, and structure recovery after decoding.
-The goal is not only to hide text, but also to keep the reading structure as stable as possible.
+The goal is to keep the reading structure as stable as possible instead of to hide text only.

 ### 🚀 Quick Links
 <p>